 Is It Right For You?

 Does the thought of writing a business plan have your head spinning?
-Does tracking your financials and crafting value propositions sound like something less than a walk in the park?
 Using business planning software like iPlanner.NET (not to be confused with the iPlanner calendar app) is a great way to approach these tasks head-on.

 Experience: iPlanner has been in the business planning game since 2007, so they’ve got a solid amount of industry knowledge and experience.

 Options: They’ve got two trademarked business planning services, Startup Framework™ and Strategy Designer™.
-This can be confusing when you’re navigating their site – to be honest, we got a bit lost ourselves – but it’s good to have options, right?
+This can be confusing when you’re navigating their site – to be honest, I got a bit lost myself – but it’s good to have options, right?

 Unlimited Users: All of their business planning packages allow you to have unlimited collaborators and assign people three different roles: Project Owners, Advisors, and Viewers.